 Install a ventilation fan in your bathroom ceiling for improved air quality

-Bathroom fans vent moist air quickly outside, eliminating problems associated with high humidity like mold and mildew growth, steamy mirrors and peeling wallpaper and paint.
+Bathroom fans improve indoor air quality by venting moist air quickly outside, which eliminates problems associated with high humidity like mold and mildew growth, steamy mirrors and peeling wallpaper and paint.

 This guide will help you understand how to choose the right size and type of bathroom fan.

-• Fans in top story bathrooms are ducted through the attic to the outside through the roof or wall.
+- When installing, remember that fans in top story bathrooms will be ducted through the attic to the outside through the roof or wall.
 Fans in bathrooms in the first story of a multi-story home are vented through the side of the house.